gilberto-torrezan/gwt-views/README.md

 ### Code setup

-At your module EntryPoint, start the framework:
+At your module `EntryPoint`, start the framework:

 ```java
 public class MyApp implements EntryPoint {